Leica M10 versus Fujifilm X100F

 The Leica M10 (Typ 3656) and the Fujifilm X100F are two enthusiast cameras that were revealed to the public in January 2017.
 The M10 is a rangefinder-style mirrorless camera, while the X100F is a fixed lens compact.
 The cameras are based on a full frame (M10) and an APS-C sensor.
 The Leica has a resolution of 23.8 megapixel, whereas the Fujifilm provides 24 MP.

-The side-by-side display below illustrates the physical size and weight of the Leica M10 and the Fujifilm X100F.
-Three successive views from the front, the top, and the rear are shown.
+The physical size and weight of the Leica M10 and the Fujifilm X100F are illustrated in the side-by-side display below.
+Three consecutive views from the front, the top, and the rear side are shown.
 All size dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the M10 – represents the basis or 100 percent across all the size and weight measures).
+You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the M10 – represents 100 percent across all the size and weight measures).

-If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm X100F is notably smaller (14 percent) than the Leica M10.
+If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm X100F is considerably smaller (85 percent) than the Leica M10.
 In this context, it is worth noting that neither the M10 nor the X100F are weather-sealed.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the X100F has a lens build in, whereas the M10 is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can find an overview of optics for the M10 and their specifications in the Leica M Lens Catalog.